-Generations of Indians, especially Hindus have unwittingly suffered ignominy and degradation due to the insidious anti-Hindu and anti-national narrative fixed and controlled by left-dominated educational institutions in India.
+Generations of Indians have unwittingly suffered ignominy and degradation due to the insidious anti-national narrative fixed and controlled by left-dominated educational institutions in India.

-Srijan Foundation aims to change the anti-Hindu and anti-national narrative of the leftist-Marxist historians and educationists by telling Indian history from the point of view of Indians themselves.
+Srijan Foundations aims to change the anti-national narrative of the leftist-Marxist historians and educationists by telling Indian history from the point of view of Indians themselves.

 Srijan Foundation Trust is committed towards reclaiming, rebuilding and revitalizing Indian Civilization to be able to connect to the past positively and pass on the ideals of Unity and Nationhood to successive generations.

-Holistic Education For All-Around Development Of Children – Achieving this objective would entail facilitating and supporting education through formal as well as non-formal methods for the overall holistic development of children into balanced, confident, self-guided and self-motivated citizens.
+Holistic Education For All-Around Development Of Children – Achieving this objective entails facilitating and supporting education through formal as well as non-formal methods for the overall holistic development of children into balanced, confident, self-guided and self-motivated citizens.

-Retelling The History Of India From The Perspective Of Indians – This would be achieved by making curated as well as original content challenging the extant colonial or invader’s narrative and rebuilding an Indic narrative, accessible in all Indian languages.
-Making research and translations an institutionalized process would be key to achievement of this goal.
+Retelling The History Of India From The Perspective Of Indians – This is to be achieved by making curated as well as original content challenging the extant colonial or invader’s narrative and rebuilding an Indic narrative, accessible in all Indian languages.
+Making research and translations an institutionalized process is key to the achievement of this goal.

-Supporting Entrepreneurial Ventures Of Indian Religionists – This would be achieved by identifying and supporting dharmic Indic ventures engaged in upliftment and empowerment of Children, Women, Socially Disadvantaged Sections and other Lower Economic Strata of Indian society across India.
+Supporting Indic Non-Profit ventures for social upliftment – Achieving this objective entails identifying and supporting Indic ventures engaged in upliftment and empowerment of Children, Women, Socially Disadvantaged Sections and other Lower Economic Strata of Indian society across India.

-Creating Native Forests And Local Water Conservation Systems – This would be achieved by organizing community participatory activities like seed ball bombing drives and water harvesting measures.
-Researching and reviving ancient and indigenous sustainable forestry and water conservation techniques would be the chief focus towards implementing this objective.
+Creating native forests and local water conservation systems – This is to be achieved by organizing community participatory activities like seed ball afforestation drives and water harvesting measures.
+Researching and reviving ancient and indigenous sustainable forestry and water conservation techniques is be the chief focus towards implementing this objective.

-Supporting Third-Party Non-Profits Working Towards Revitalizing Indian Civilization – This would be achieved by identifying and aiding dharmic Indic Non-Profits working in similar areas and broadly aligned with the objective of revitalizing the Indian nation and the Indian civilization as a whole.
+Supporting other Non-Profit Organisations working towards revitalizing Indian civilization – This goal is to be achieved by identifying and aiding Indic Non-Profit Organisations working in similar areas and broadly aligned with the objective of revitalizing the Indian nation and the Indian civilization as a whole.